mutty320/Chat-Room-application/README.md

 That is why all the components seter and geter functions are synchronized.

-The new message indicator is incremented for each new message which can
+Also the new message indicator is incremented for each new message and

-Since this can happen by any which user, we use an AtomicLong for this indicator.
+since this can happen by any which user, we use an AtomicLong for this indicator.

 -------------------------------------------------------------------------------------------
 Unauthorised get requests:

 If the url for the search page is entered and the user never logged in we display

-A proper message.
+a proper message.

-And we do the same for the chat room url.
+The same is done for the chat room url,

-If the request comes from a logged in user then the page is provided.
+unless the request comes from a logged in user then the page is provided.

 -------------------------------------------------------------------------------------------
-the app will prevent a user from logging in if his name already exist in the chat room.
+The app will prevent a user from logging in if his name already exist in the chat room.

 Implemented as follows:

 When a new user tries to register before he is added to the user list

-The list is scanned, if the list contains the users name
+the list is scanned, if the list contains the users name

-He will be notified and redirected to the login page.
+he will be notified and redirected to the login page.

 -------------------------------------------------------------------------------------------